pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     - Streamlined configuration: importing data from Amazon S3 now only requires a single step, saving time and effort.
     - Enhanced CSV configuration: the CSV configuration settings are now located under the file type option, making it easier for you to quickly configure the necessary parameters.
     - Enhanced target table selection: support choosing the desired target tables for data import by clicking checkboxes.
 This improvement eliminates the need for complex expressions and simplifies the target table selection.
     - Refined display information: resolve issues related to inaccurate information displayed during the import process.
-In addition, the Preview feature has been removed to prevent incomplete data display and avoids misleading information.
+In addition, the Preview feature has been removed to prevent incomplete data display and avoid misleading information.
     - Improved source files mapping: support defining mapping relationships between source files and target tables.
 It addresses the challenge of modifying source file names to meet specific naming requirements.

 ## July 11, 2023